hesor85/cheat-sheet/README.md

 | Command                  | Description                                                                                                 |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|
 | `npm install -g nodemon` | Installs nodemon globally so it can be used anywhere to start and watch for changes in NodeJS Applications. |

+# Guidelines
+1. Avoid file/folder names with spaces or special characters (including æ, ø, and å)
+2. It is better to create many small Angular components with a limited, but well-defined responsibility.
+This both helps maintenance, testability, collaboration, debugging, and resuseability.
+3. Move code that is not related to showing stuff from components into services.
+This also helps separating concerns and increases maintenance, testability, collaboration, debugging, and reusability.